adeo/mozaic-design-system/src/pages/Components/Notification/index.md

 order: 4
 ---

-> Notifications are used to bring the user attention about an information, available in four types of alert.
+> Notifications are useful to bring user's attention about an information available in four types of alert.
 A notification often appears as a result of a user action.

 The notification pattern is composed of :

 - **An icon :** In addition to the frame color, it allows to specify the degree of importance.
 - **A title :** Concise and precise, to quickly guide the user.
-- **A parapgraph of text :** To complete the title to be more precise, or indicate the actions to follow.
+- **A paragraph :** To complete the title to be more precise, or indicate the actions to follow.
-- **A Link (optional):** A link can be used when the message indicate to the user an action to do in a new page.
+- **A Link (optional):** A link can be used when the message indicates the user actions to be done on a different page.

 -- Pattern with the 4 variations preview --